elsaabs/IBMAbsLemFer/README.md

 3- change directory back to main folder
 4- run code (e.g. "condor_submit description_file")

-To run the code to get "communs" file:
+To generate a "scoresCommuns" file:
 1- adjust min(IDcluster), max(IDcluster), max(IDjob) in "scriptcreationScores”
 2- “bash scriptcreationScores” (directory = main folder) (will run "creationScores.cpp") The file “scoresCommuns.txt” will be created in the main folder.